 $ curl -d '' http://192.168.1.134:8060/keypress/Lit_u

 Note that with the launch command, anyone could write a program that could pass arbitrary parameters to your BrightScript channel.
-It is important that you validate any parameters that are passed to your program and check what they may do to your program flow.
+It is important that you validate any parameters that are passed to your program, and check what they may do to your program flow.
 The launch command can be very powerful to provide all kinds of interaction between network devices and your program.
-We envision internet catalogs browsed on the internet that could instantly be watched in your channel on the Roku.
+We envision catalogs browsed on the Internet that could instantly be watched in your channel on the Roku.
 The door is open to many creative uses.

-If you prefer to shut this door on your channel, you can choose to not process any passed parameters.
+But if you prefer to shut this door on your channel, you can choose to not process any passed parameters.
 This will mean external control programs could launch your channel, but they could not change the program flow within your channel.

 The SDK includes a sample External Control Protocol application that requires only glibc to compile.
 The program is self contained in the /examples/rokuExternalControl.c file of the SDK.
 You can compile and run it with the following commands:

-% cd <SDK Directory>
+% cd SDK_directory

 % gcc ./examples/rokuExternalControl.c –o rokuExternalControl